-Protein breakdown in general is extremely low.
+Protein breakdown is extremely low.
 The carbs, still being regularly ingested, are fueling the ATP/creatine phosphate system, ensuring higher reps and more intense muscle contractions.
 Fat is also being oxidized at a much higher rate than would otherwise be possible, and this fat oxidation continues even after the workout.

-Muscle cells are still extremely sensitive to still-high insulin levels and the just-introduced di- and tripeptides are quickly shuttled off to still greedy muscle cells.
+Muscle cells are extremely sensitive to still-high insulin levels and the just-introduced di- and tripeptides are quickly shuttled off to still greedy muscle cells.
 Cortisol levels, normally elevated after a workout, have been beaten down and shamed.

-1. The anabolic environment he created is perfect for muscle growth and recovery.
+- The anabolic environment he created is perfect for muscle growth and recovery.

-- Protein synthesis is super high.
+- Protein synthesis is at a sustained high.

 - Catabolic hormones are low.

 - Free radicals are minimized.

 - ATP and creatine levels have been fully reestablished.

 If you were to actually weigh his muscles, they'd be much heavier, percentage wise, than they would be if you followed the traditional approach.